 The morepork hooted through the still night until I was awakened by David’s excited descriptions of climbs to Alex and the Croatians, as well as advice to slow down the pace for the South Island, which he completed last year.
 I really wanted him to shut up and give me a few more moments sleep, but I will miss David and these guys.
 They go on further today to get to Wellington before the month is over.

 That definitely won’t be me with the Tararuas to come, a notoriously difficult and dangerous crossing.
-To plan weather days, I’ll carry extra food, but that slows me down on the steep ascents.
+To prepare for bad weather days, I’ll carry extra food, but that slows me down on the steep ascents.

-Thru-hiking is a balancing act and the range is weeks away, after Christmas.
-Right now, the river is ahead, the only part of me tired my bony bottom on the seat all day.
+Thru-hiking is a balancing act and that difficult range is weeks away, after Christmas.
+Right now, the river is ahead, the only part of me tired being my bony bottom on the seat all day.

 It’s a long walk down to the canoes with six heavy barrels, but the river tends to flood – a lot – so being high up is a good thing.
 We pack before the hut folks are up.
 I slept outside, reserving a bed just for insurance.